PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 ### User space proxy mode {#proxy-mode-userspace}

-In this (legacy) mode, kube-proxy watches the Kubernetes control plane for the addition and removal of Service and Endpoint objects.
+In this (legacy) mode, kube-proxy watches the PlaidCloud control plane for the addition and removal of Service and Endpoint objects.
 For each Service it opens a port (randomly chosen) on the local node.
 Any connections to this "proxy port" are proxied to one of the Service's backend Pods (as reported via